flutter/website/src/desktop.md

   **Important:** The `com.apple.security.network.server`
-  entitlement, which allows incoming network connections, is enabled by default only for `debug` and `profile` modes (to enable the Dart observatory).
-  If you need to allow incoming network requests in your application, you must add the `com.apple.security.network.server` entitlement to `Runner-Release.entitlements` as well, otherwise your app will work correctly in debug or profile testing, but will fail with release builds.
+  entitlement, which allows incoming network connections, is enabled by default only for `debug` and `profile` builds to enable communications between Flutter tools and a running app.
+If you need to allow incoming network requests in your application, you must add the `com.apple.security.network.server` entitlement to `Runner-Release.entitlements` as well, otherwise your app will work correctly for debug or profile testing, but will fail with release builds.
 {{site.alert.end}}

 For more information on these topics,